 My Bachelor of Arts degree in Comparative Religion led to an apprenticeship in Iyengar Yoga, which I’ve been teaching since 2003.
 A New England native, I spent ten years in Santa Barbara, CA, where my yoga and parenting journeys both began.
-Shortly after the birth of our youngest, we moved to New Hampshire to be closer to family.
+Shortly after the birth of our youngest daughter in 2009, we moved to New Hampshire to be closer to family.
 In 2016, I achieved my dream of finally having a studio with rope walls (a fun and impactful prop) and opened Eden Yoga in a renovated barn.
 We then moved to our current location in Concord, NH in 2018.

 My Parenting Journey